Skip to Site Header Skip to Main Content Skip to Footer

 When kids get to high school, the circadian rhythm changes, resulting in a shift in the timing of the sleep/wake cycle.
 This makes it difficult to fall asleep before 11:00 pm.
 [13] With the early high school start times, it becomes near-impossible to get that nightly eight to 10 hours of sleep.
 [14]

-The uncompromising school start times, extensive hormonal and brain changes, along with the stress of being a teenager create the potential for a very problematic sleep deprivation calamity.
+The uncompromising school start times, extensive hormonal and brain changes, and the stress of being a teenager create the potential for a very problematic sleep deprivation calamity.

 Kids who don’t get enough sleep are at an increased risk for the following: